Biology and Health Division

 This community’s excellence in research is internationally recognized.
 This is reflected in national accreditations:

-Working in a complementary and coordinated manner with SIRIC, EvoCan has been dedicated since 2023 to the development and clinical deployment of immunotherapies, which represent a major approach to fighting tumors.
-This includes both antibodies targeting molecules that modulate the immune system and immunocellular approaches using genetically modified T cells (CAR-T cells).
+Working in a complementary and coordinated manner with SIRIC, EvoCan has been dedicated since 2023 to the development and clinical deployment of immunotherapies, which represent a major avenue in the fight against tumors.
+This includes both antibodies targeting molecules that modulate the immune system and immunocellular approaches using genetically modified T cells (CAR-T cells). - Several cancer research teams in Montpellier are accredited by the National League Against Cancer (LNC) and the Foundation for Research (FRM), or are part of the “MabImprove” LabEx or the “EpiGenMed” LabMUSE at the Montpellier MUSE I-Site.

 Genetics and Epigenetics